 There are currently 76 designated Conservation Areas in Cheshire East.

-If you own a building within one of the conservation areas, or within one of the proposed extensions if they are approved, you will require Conservation Area Consent for many works of total or substantial demolition.
+If you own a building within one of the conservation areas, or within one of the proposed extensions if they are approved, you will require Planning permission for many works of total or substantial demolition.
 This can include the demolition of larger outbuildings and in some cases, garden and boundary walls.
 Such structures can sometimes be quite significant in a street scene.

 Conservation area designation changes householder ‘permitted development’ rights – that is, the alterations to the exterior of a house that are normally allowed without the requirement for planning permission.
 Owners within conservation areas have an obligation to obtain permission for various types of façade cladding, dormer windows on the roof and the display of satellite dishes on roadside elevations.